antimony-lang/antimony/src/ast/README.md

 # AST

-This module contains the node types of the Sabre AST.
+This module contains the node types of the Antimony AST.

-The most important node is `Module`, which is the abstract representation of a Sabre file.
+The most important node is `Module`, which is the abstract representation of a Antimony file.